 At its core, the Veggie theme is specifically for those who love to blog about food, share recipes and more.
 Without further ado let’s take a look at this theme and put it through its paces.

 As usual, I am going to be performing this review with the latest version of WordPress (4.3.1) and absolutely no plugins installed.
 I have a dummy domain for testing and have deleted all content, so I have a nice blanks canvas ready for testing.

 [contents h2 h3 h4]

 Installation of the Veggie theme:-

-This can be done one of two ways, for FTP (FileZilla is always good, plus it’s free) or install via the Appearance menu in your WordPress back end.
-For this review I am going to be installing via the WordPress back end.
+This can be done one of two ways, for FTP (FileZilla is always good, plus it’s free) or install via the Appearance menu in your WordPress backend.
+For this review, I am going to be installed via the WordPress backend.
 So here goes!

 Customization options for Veggie

 As you will see from the above Veggie uses the native WP customization settings.
-We have a a varied range of options to choose from, so lets take a look through each one and see what there is on offer.
+We have a varied range of options to choose from, so let’s take a look through each one and see what there is on offer.

 So the first entry in the WP custom settings screen has a raft of choices for you to get your teeth into.
 We have an option to hide the search box, so if you don’t want people to search your site we can do away with it completely.